 The German Bundestag passed a resolution on October 10 that was presented by the ruling coalition (SPD/Alliance 90/The Greens and FDP), which supported Georgia’s EU vision and civil society but also harshly criticized GD.
-The resolution “A European Future “, focuses on the country’s democratic backsliding, and the anti-democratic measures taken by the current GD Government.
+The resolution “A European Future for Georgia”, focuses on the country’s democratic backsliding, and the anti-democratic measures taken by the current GD Government.
 It also calls for the German Federal Government take concrete actions in response.

 The resolution, which is aimed at the EU, calls for the suspension of EU accession as long as the anti-LGBTQ+ laws and the controversial “Transparency of Foreign Influence”, as it’s called, are in effect.

-In the lively debates, the German government was urged to ensure that the future in relations with Georgia is dependent on fair and free parliamentary elections.
+In the lively debates, the German government was urged to ensure that the future development in relations with Georgia is dependent on fair and free parliamentary elections.
 The Georgian leadership was also urged to stop the unlawful persecution by police and prosecutors of peaceful demonstrators.
 The debates also included voices that were critical of the resolution, and called for “not to interfere in Georgia’s domestic affairs”, particularly by the far-right AfD party.

 Here you can read about the political dynamics in the German Bundestag as well as some of the views that were expressed during the Bundestag debate of October 10.